Marks of a Healthy Church

 Dr. Boice suggests there are 6 Marks, which will be published in six subsequent posts:

-I invite you to reflect on these marks, and consider to what extent they are evident at Walnut Hill (or whatever church you are a part of), corporately – and in you and me, personally.
+I invite you, the Walnut Hill Church family, to reflect on these marks, and consider to what extent they are evident at Walnut Hill, corporately; and in our own lives, personally.

 Signs of Living to Please God

 At this time of the year most of us see the opportunity for a new start.
-Whether you are one who makes New Years Resolutions or not, there seems to be the sense of “Do Over” that comes almost as soon as that ball drops in Times Square, and the Bowl season begins to make way for the roundball & puck.
+Whether you are one who makes New Year’s Resolutions or not, there seems to be a sense of a“Do Over” that comes almost as soon as that ball drops in Times Square, and the Bowl season begins to make way for the roundball & puck.

-It would not be appropriate to suppose Paul suggests that affirmation from the people around you is a bad thing.
-On many occasions he expresses his thankfulness for having been well received, for the friendships with many among whom he lived and ministered.
-Yet, his question should remind us, as the Westminster Catechism says, “The primary purpose of man is to glorify and enjoy God”.
+It would not be appropriate to suppose Paul suggests affirmation from the people around us is a bad thing.
+On many occasions Paul expressed his thankfulness for having been well received, for the friendships he enjoyed with many among whom he had lived and labored.
+Yet his question should remind us: “The primary purpose of man is to glorify and enjoy God”.
+(Westminster Shorter Catechism, Q. 1)

-While earning esteem at work, in your neighborhood, or among family members is often a good thing, Paul reminds us that when this is our driving motivation we are often out of accord with the very purpose for which we are created, and for which we are redeemed.
+While earning esteem at work, in your neighborhood, or among family members may often be a good thing, Paul reminds us that it is when this is our driving motivation that we may be out of accord with the very purpose for which we are created, and for which we are redeemed.

 So how do we know when we are falling into this?
 (Yes, when, not if.)